 After her adventures in Asia, she came back to Texas and graduated with a Masters in Hospitality Management, with a focus on event planning and rite of passage tourism.

-After graduation, Eve worked at NASA Johnson Space Center as the Director of Catering at the Gilruth Conference Center, Downtown Aquarium as both as the restaurant event planner and a shark scuba diver!
-She worked several years as the Executive Director of Texas Dragon Boat Association, organizing Asian dragon boat festivals in the Houston area as well as year-round teams as well as the Consulate of Ghana under Honorary Consul General Jack Webb.
+After graduation, Eve worked at NASA Johnson Space Center as the Director of Catering at the Gilruth Conference Center, Downtown Aquarium as both Restaurant Event Planner and a shark scuba diver!
+Eve worked for several years as the Executive Director of the Texas Dragon Boat Association, organizing Asian dragon boat festivals and year-round teams in the Houston area.
+She also worked with the Consulate of Ghana under Honorary Consul General, Jack Webb.

 Ms. Ruhlman has taught several languages and hospitality courses at several colleges starting at Kookmin University in Seoul, South Korea.
 She also brought her expertise to the Conrad Hilton College of Hotel and Restaurant Management at the University of Houston, in Texas.
 Eve recently moved to the East Bay area and got an incredible opportunity to teach at California State University as part of the Adjunct Faculty at the Hospitality, Recreation and Tourism department.
 At the same time, she saw that there was a need to help others with their language skills.
 She decided to open FRESA Linguistics to better assist business owners in expanding their business opportunities in the Hispanic market.
 Eve translates documents and websites for businesses, while also helping individuals who are ready to learn another language on a one-to-one level.